tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 information about TE Tunnels, LSPs, and interfaces and their associated attributes (e.g.  Administrative-Groups, SRLGs, etc.).

-A full tree diagram of the TE model is shown in the Appendix in
+A full tree diagram of the TE model is shown in {{AppendixB}}.
-{{fig-te-tree-full}}.

 ## Module Structure

 The 'te' container is the top level container in the 'ietf-te' module.
 The presence of the 'te' container enables TE function system wide.
-Below provides further descriptions of containers that exist under the 'te' top level container.
+Further descriptions of containers that exist under the 'te' top level container are provided in the following sections.

-There are three further containers grouped under the 'te' container as shown in {{fig-highlevel}} and described below.
+The three containers grouped under the 'te' container as shown in {{fig-highlevel}} and described below.

 globals:

 > The 'globals' container maintains the set of global TE attributes that can be applicable to TE Tunnels and interfaces.
+Refer to {{TeGlobals}} for further details.

 tunnels: